lukasturcani/cage_prediction/readme.rst

 2. Extract the downloaded archive, ``cages.tar.gz``.
 For example, using ``tar -xzf cages.tar.gz``.
 This will extract the ``cages`` folder, which holds the ``.json`` files and the SQL database.
 3. Train the desired models.
-Please note that every training script has a usage statement which can be seen by running::
+Note that every training script has a usage statement which can be seen by running::

        python path_to_train_script.py --help